This page discusses voter registration and eligibility. Our FAQ covers many questions not addressed below.

 Ready to get it done?

 Use the widget below from Vote.org to register and request your absentee ballot, no matter where you live.
 If your state requires a paper form, the widget will take you to the right page to access and print it.

 Where am I eligible to register and vote?

 College students are legally eligible to vote either from their “permanent” home address, or where they have established a residence to attend school.
-If you are displaced to some different third location during the pandemic but you plan to return to live at school or home, then you retain your right to register there.
+If you are currently abroad but you plan to return to live at school or home, then you retain your right to register there.
 You may register in either location, and change from one to the other, but cannot maintain voting rights in two jurisdictions at once.
 For help deciding where you want to vote, see our “Where Should I Vote?” scorecard.